Urbana woman killed in single-car accident

 Urbana police said the accident occurred at 1:24 a.m. in the 900 block of South Anderson Street.

-According to police, the preliminary investigation indicated that the gold 2008 Chrysler Town and Country minivan Ms. Yarber was driving was traveling northbound on Anderson "at a very high rate of speed."
+According to police, the preliminary investigation indicated that Ms. Yarber was driving a gold 2008 Chrysler Town and Country minivan north on Anderson “at a very high rate of speed.”

-"The vehicle sideswiped several cars parked on the west side of the road in the 1000 block of S. Anderson before leaving the roadway on the east side of the road and striking a large tree in front of a residence in the 900 block of S. Anderson," police said.
+“The vehicle sideswiped several cars parked on the west side of the road in the 1000 block of South Anderson before leaving the roadway on the east side of the road and striking a large tree in front of a residence in the 900 block of South Anderson,” police said.

 Ms. Yarber was the only occupant, police said.
 She had to be extricated from the vehicle.